DS-jr/bot6-Telegram-Cash-Expenses-Tracker/README.md

 # bot6-Telegram-Cash-Expenses-Tracker
-I'm currently building a bot for tracking my cash expenses. <br>
+A bot for tracking my personal cash expenses. <br>

 <h2>How to use the bot:</h2>
 <ul>